 The Raptors’ rebuild is well underway.
 Some would argue that it even started last season when the Kawhi trade was made, or in February when we acquired Marc Gasol, but those were just set-ups.
 The rebuild only started when the Klaw left us with a gaping hole in our hearts, leaving us wondering who our next braided small forward might be?
 The answer came shortly after, and it was none other than Rondae Hollis-Jefferson.
+On October 22nd 2019, we will have the option to watch an amazing game against the Pelicans – our opening night game.
+Many of the Sports betting sites will probably be on our side with better odds, as the statistics talk for themselves.

 Earlier, I wrote about how the RHJ signing brings an identity to the Raptors, as it seemed to establish a personality for the team having come after the Stanley Johnson signing.
 I never had the opportunity to dig into his past, his potential, or his personal life though.